isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-new.md

     *  The `-r prerelease` switch enables the features availabe only under the prerelease and beta programs.
     * Do not double-click the .jar file to start it.
 It results in an [error](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/aem-runtime.html?lang=en#troubleshooting-double-click).
-    * You can use `admin` as username and password for local development to reduce the cognitive load.
+1. Use `admin` as username and password for local development to reduce the cognitive load.

     After AEM starts, the login page opens in Web browser.
-You can also open the login page for AEM Author instance at address `http://localhost:<port>` in your Web browser.
+You can also open the login page for AEM SDK instance at address `http://localhost:<port>` in your Web browser.
 For example, [http://localhost:4502](http://localhost:4502).

 1. Login to your Author instance.
 Tap the ![help](/help/assets/Help-icon.svg) icon, tap About Adobe Experience Manager, and ensure that the version number includes the PRERELEASE postfix.

     ![help](/help/assets/prerelease.png)

-If you do not see the PRERELEASE postfix, stop the server and restart it with '-r prerelease' switch.
+If you do not see the PRERELEASE postfix, stop the server, delete the `[AEM SDK installation]/crx-quickstart folder`, and restart the AEM SDK .jar file with `-r prerelease` switch.
 For more options, see [Troubleshooting](/help/troubleshooting.md)

-### 2. Add Forms archive to local AEM Author instance {#add-forms-archive}
+### 2. Add Forms archive to local AEM SDK instance {#add-forms-archive}

 Adobe Experience Manager Forms as a Cloud Service feature archive provides tools to create Headless Adaptive Forms on the local development environment.
 To install the feature archive:

 1. Download and extract the latest [!DNL AEM Forms] feature archive (AEM Forms add-on) from [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?fulltext=AEM*+Forms*+add*+on*&orderby=%40jcr%3Acontent%2Fjcr%3AlastModified&orderby.sort=desc&layout=list&p.offset=0&p.limit=20).
 Use the Date Published column to sort and easily locate the latest SDK.

-1. Navigate to the crx-quickstart/install directory.
+1. Navigate to the [AEM SDK insallation]/crx-quickstart/install directory.
 If the folder does not exist, create it.
-1. Stop your AEM Author instance.
-You can terminate your command prompt window that is running AEM Author instance to stop AEM.
+1. Stop your AEM SDK instance.
+You can terminate your command prompt window that is running AEM SDK instance to stop you AEM SDK instance.
 1. Copy the [!DNL AEM Forms] add-on feature archive from file, `aem-forms-addon-<version>.far`, extracted in step 1 to the install folder.
-1. Use the following command to restart the AEM Author instance:
+1. Use the following command to restart the AEM SDK instance:

     `java -jar aem-author-p4502.jar -r prerelease`